-Subconsciously, no user likes to wait more than 2-3 seconds and the image above is proof.
-Notice how even a barely perceptible delay can adversely affect a website’s traffic.
+- Subconsciously, no user likes to wait more than 2-3 seconds.
+Notice how a barely perceptible delay can adversely affect a website’s traffic.

-So, if a website is not well optimized in terms of speed, particularly for mobile devices, it may lead to a considerable loss in visibility and traffic.
+So, if a website is not well optimized in speed, particularly for mobile devices, it may lead to a considerable loss in visibility and traffic.

-Before making an optimization effort to boost website page speed, one has to test website speed on various web browsers and devices.
-Now, instead of running the site on multiple devices and browsers, simply use an online tool like SpeedLab by BrowserStack.
+Before optimizing website page speed, one has to test website speed on various web browsers and devices.
+Instead of running the site on multiple devices and browsers, use an online tool like SpeedLab by BrowserStack.

 To test website speed, go through two steps:

 - Enter the URL of any website and click on Start

 It instantly generates detailed test reports and evaluates scores out of 100 for both mobile and desktop platforms.
 Most importantly, all tests are executed on real devices and browsers.